rajannpatel/ubuntupbx/README.md

 <img alt="Linux" width="50" src="./images/icons8-linux-server-100.png" />

 On Linux, [LXD](https://canonical.com/lxd/install) is a system container and virtual machine manager.
-It's built on top of LXC (Linux Containers) but provides a more user-friendly and feature-rich experience.
+LXD is built on top of LXC (Linux Containers) but provides a more user-friendly and feature-rich experience.
 Think of LXD as the tool you use to manage LXC containers, making it easier to create, configure, and run them.

 1. Install and initialize LXD